Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     2. The short name of one of the standard implementations, i.e. one of "[yolo](#yoloNet)" or "[default](#defaultNet)".
     3. Empty, in which case the program will try to find an implementation with the name "DefaultProcessor" in the `io.vantiq.objectRecognition.neuralNet` package.
 This implementation is not provided, and must be written by the user.

+## Queries

+Options can be specified through the WITH clause for both the neuralNet and dataSource.
+The options for are implementation dependent, and the available options for the standard implementations can be found in their respective sections.
+Since it is possible for both the data source and the neural net to use options with the same name, the standard implementations prepend the options with DS and NN for all queries, i.e. if you want to Query using the `fileLocation` option for a data source you would set the `DSfileLocation` property in the WITH clause.
+This may or may not apply for non-standard implementations, though developers are advised to follow this rule for consistency's sake.

 ## Image Retriever Interface<a name="retrieveInterface" id="retrieveInterface"></a>

 This is an interface that returns a jpeg encoded image.
 Settings may or may not differ for periodic messages versus Query responses.
 There are two implementations included in the standard package.